Ötzi: Stomach

 Ötzi's stomach was completely full and its contents were mostly undigested.
-In 2018, researchers performed a thorough analysis of his stomach and intestines to gain insights on Chalcolithic meal composition and dietary habits.
+In 2018, researchers thoroughly analysed his stomach and intestines to gain insights on Chalcolithic meal composition and dietary habits.
 Biopsies were performed on the stomach to obtain dietary information in the time leading up to his death, and the contents themselves were also analyzed.
-Previously, Ötzi was believed to be vegetarian, but during this study it was revealed that his diet was omnivorous.
-The presence of certain compounds suggests what kinds of food he generally ate, such as gamma-terpinene implying the intake of herbs, and several nutritious minerals indicating red meat or dairy consumption.
+Previously, Ötzi was believed to be vegetarian, but during this study, it was revealed that his diet was omnivorous.
+The presence of certain compounds suggests what kinds of food he generally ate, such as gamma-terpinene, implying the intake of herbs, and several nutritious minerals indicating red meat or dairy consumption.
 Through analysis of DNA and protein traces, the researchers were able to identify the contents of Ötzi's last meal, composed of fat and meat from ibex and red deer as well as einkorn wheat.
 The results of atomic force microscopy and Raman spectroscopy analysis reveal that he consumed fresh or dried wild meat.
-A previous study detected charcoal particles in his lower intestine which indicate that fire was present during some part of the food preparation process, but it was likely used in drying out the meat or smoking it.
+A previous study detected charcoal particles in his lower intestine, which indicate that fire was present during some part of the food preparation process, but it was likely used in drying out the meat or smoking it.

+After death

+Analysis shows that the tissues had converted to adipocere, a mixture of fatty acids, before desiccation.

+Rather than ice, the body had been in water for months over several seasons.

 Cause of death

 The cause of death remained uncertain until 10 years after the discovery of the body.
 It was initially believed that Ötzi died from exposure during a winter storm.
-Later it was speculated that Ötzi might have been a victim of a ritual sacrifice, perhaps for being a chieftain.
-This explanation was inspired by theories previously advanced for the first millennium BC bodies recovered from peat bogs such as the Tollund Man and the Lindow Man.
+Later it was speculated that he may have been a victim of a ritual sacrifice, perhaps for being a chieftain.
+This explanation was inspired by theories previously advanced for bodies recovered from peat bogs such as Tollund Man and Lindow Man.